Beyond Boston

 Build a real Berkshires overnight

-Use MASS MoCA and the Clark as the northern Berkshires anchors before choosing North Adams, Williamstown, Lenox, or Pittsfield.
+Build around MASS MoCA and the Clark in the northern Berkshires before choosing North Adams, Williamstown, Lenox, or Pittsfield.

 • Pair North Adams and Williamstown only when the driving and museum hours make sense.